Robertjo97/CSCI-113-Simulation-Project/README.md

 ## Overview

-This is a project I created for my Computer Architecture class at California State Univeristy Fresno.
+This is a project I created for my Computer Architecture class at California State Univeristy, Fresno.
 It is a C++ program that simulates the behavior of a memory hierarchy, including registers, cache, and main memory.
 This simulation is designed to work with a specific set of machine instructions and provides insight into how memory operations are handled by the cache and the overall system.

 ## Project Structure